EHopper/hytte/overview.md

 * Lower the bucket on the pole down to the well water - to fill the bucket, you may have to swish it back and forth
 * Bring up the bucket, and pour into the water jug - it takes ~4 buckets to fill
 * Replace the lid, close the door, and rehook the pole with carabiners onto the vertical pole

+Hack for washing water: if its rainy, place buckets under roof drips in front of the porch - they fill up quickly!

 ### Mum's oven thing
 ???